Consider this post a bit of an early Christmas indulgence, by which I mean largely ignore it..

 Next up, a trip to Fawlty Towers and Polly Sherman (Connie Booth, who also co-wrote the series), the voice of sanity (mostly) and a model of competence, dedication, and loyalty.
 She usually manages to keep her head while all around are losing theirs, and has a level of compassion, understanding, and tolerance for the eccentricities of those around her which the likes of Edmund Blackadder never reach.

 Finally, one I’ve changed my mind over.
 Initially, it was Sir Humphrey Appleby (left), the Permanent Private Secretary in Yes (Prime) Minister, who was my nominee.
-While the Minister, Jim Hacker (centre), was all fresh ideas and act-with-thinking, Sir Humphrey was the voice of experience and the embodiment of institutional memory.
+While the Minister, Jim Hacker (centre), was all fresh ideas and act-without-thinking, Sir Humphrey was the voice of experience and the embodiment of institutional memory.

 On reflection, though, the real hero is Bernard Woolley (right), the Principal Private Secretary.
 Sir Humphrey’s first priority is the civil service, and no academic management role model can put the cart before the horse in such a way.
 And more seriously, the ‘Sir Humphrey’ view of the civil service and of administration and management more generally is a reactionary, cynical, and highly damaging view.
 My Nottingham colleague Steven Fielding wrote an interesting piece about the effects of YM on perceptions of civil servants and cynicism about government.
 But he is an example of someone who has concluded that success/good governance isn’t possible without an effective and professional civil service, but then in seeking to defend the means, ends up forgetting the end.
 And that’s a kind of negative exemplar as well.
 Let’s none of us forget who we’re here for, or why.
 Kermit doesn’t think the Muppet Show is all about him.